 I’m a new student.
 How do I start?

 You are assigned an academic advisor upon admission to UWM.
-Transfer and Adult Student Orientation (TASO) helps those who are new to campus to learn and understand the enrollment process and enroll in classes for their first semester at UWM!
+Transfer and Adult Student Orientation helps those who are new to campus to learn and understand the enrollment process and enroll in classes for their first semester at UWM.

 Who is my advisor?

-You can also see the name of your advisor and contact them directly by accessing your student center in PAWS.
+You can also contact your advisor in your student center in PAWS .

 When should I meet with my advisor?

-Students are encouraged to meet with their advisor at least once per semester to ensure timely progress to graduation.
+You are encouraged to meet with your advisor at least once per semester to ensure timely progress to graduation.